The purpose of this web page is to explain the scientific rationale of mySleepButton.

 d.
 Thinking about one’s level of arousal.

-Interestingly, all insomnolent mentation involves sense-making.
+Interestingly, all insomnolent mentation seems to involve sense-making.
 This, we believe, is not merely a correlational fact: sense making, particularly about important, urgent, or insistent matters, is insomnolent.
-So long as the cortex is involved in coherent thought, in sense-making, the sleep onset mechanism tends to delay sleep induction.
+So long as the cortex is involved in coherent thought, in sense-making, the sleep onset mechanism tends to delay sleep.
 (This tendency can be overridden.)

 Most deliberate mentation techniques that folk psychology and professional psychology have devised to induce sleep are at best counter-insomnolent.
 That is, they are designed to interfere with or prevent insomnolent mentation.
 For example, meditation is counter-insomnolent because it (normally) involves focusing on a very simple theme or object, such as one’s breath or a mantra.
 While you are meditating in this way, you can’t at the same time be problem-solving, planning, scheduling, thinking about sleep, reflecting on your thinking, etc.